Tshikwetamakole/emmanuel-charley-portfolio/README.md

 - **Automated with GitHub Actions**
 - `homepage` field set in `package.json`
 - Deploys to GitHub Pages on `main` branch push

+### Custom domain (charleyraluswinga.space)

+1. Add a CNAME file
+    - A `CNAME` file with `charleyraluswinga.space` is already present in the `public/` directory.
+GitHub Pages will use this file when publishing.

+2. DNS settings (at your domain registrar)
+    - Add a single CNAME record:
+      - Host / Name: @ (or leave blank depending on registrar)
+      - Type: CNAME
+      - Value / Points to: Tshikwetamakole.github.io
+    - If your registrar requires A records for apex domains (no CNAME allowed), instead add these A records pointing to GitHub Pages IPs:
+      - 185.199.108.153
+      - 185.199.109.153
+      - 185.199.110.153
+      - 185.199.111.153

+3. Wait for DNS to propagate (minutes → 24 hours).

+4. Verify
+    - Visit `https://charleyraluswinga.space`.
+If it doesn't load immediately, check the repository Settings → Pages to confirm the custom domain is set and HTTPS is enabled.
+You can also run `dig +short charleyraluswinga.space` to inspect the resolved records.

+5. Troubleshooting
+    - If you see a 404 on the custom domain after publishing, confirm the `CNAME` file contains exactly `charleyraluswinga.space` (no extra whitespace) and that GitHub Pages shows the custom domain in repository Settings → Pages.
+    - Ensure your DNS record points to `Tshikwetamakole.github.io` (CNAME) or the A records above (apex domain).

 ### 📚 Notable Content
 - Featured article: [Introducing AI in African Schools](https://tshikwetamakole.github.io/emmanuel-charley-portfolio/posts/introducing-ai-in-african-schools)